-An installation by Andy Vagg
+An installation and performance by Andy Vagg

 A performance-based installation around a handcrafted shrine.
 Referencing the iconography and ritual of religion the performance and shrine will create a metaphorical and literal platform to connect with the quandaries of contemporary living.
 The shrine is in no way intended to promote existing religions, but rather to investigate the idea of a carbon-based religion.
 We are a carbon-based life form and the consequence of our existence, in any manner, produces carbon dioxide that contributes to global warming.
 Rather than trying to neutralise our carbon footprint, this work acknowledges our footprint and responds, by gesture, in a manner that attests to our humanity.

 Thursday 9 June – Sunday 31 July 2016

 Regrettably, due to storm damage this installation had to be removed on Thursday 14 July 2016.